GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

                 └─────────────────────────────────────────┘
 ```

 The runtime is the source of truth during editing.
 Conversion runs on save, on load, and across the sync boundary when broadcasting or receiving ops.
-The editor-facing handle is `Session` (`document_graph::Session`), and `Document` is internal. `Session::stage_from_runtime(&NodeNetwork, &dyn NodeMetadataSource)` is the entry point: it diffs the stored registry against a fresh conversion, ticks the clock once per emitted op, and applies each as a hot op on the hot log.
+The editor-facing handle is `Session` (`document_graph_storage::Session`), and `Document` is internal. `Session::stage_from_runtime(&NodeNetwork, &dyn NodeMetadataSource)` is the entry point: it diffs the stored registry against a fresh conversion, ticks the clock once per emitted op, and applies each as a hot op on the hot log.
 The `Gdd` handle then persists the hot frames and retires them into durable history.

 Staging and retirement are split so that one undo gesture maps to one retired gesture.
 The editor's undo unit is one legacy transaction boundary, but a single user action (for example, a tool drag) re-commits the runtime many times within one such boundary.
 So the editor *stages* on every commit (keeping the working registry and autosave current) and *retires the pending hot ops as one gesture* only at the undo-step boundary and before any undo/redo. (`commit_from_runtime`, which stages and retires atomically, remains for one-shot callers.)
 Solo editing thus flows through the same hot-op-then-retire path that collaboration uses, exercising it before any transport lands.